deirdreamuel/Image-Dataset-Tools/README.md

 # IMAGE-DATASET-TOOLS
-python program to make it easier for me to create image dataset for machine learning
+python program to make it easier to create image dataset for machine learning